Data-driven priors and their posterior concentration rates: Examples

-consisting of mixtures of uniforms, i.e., piecewise constant densities, where the parameter $\theta$ is a vector in the $S$-dimensional probability simplex, $\Delta(S)$.
 That is, $p_\theta$ is effectively a histogram with $S$ bins, all of the same width, $S^{-1}$, and the height of the $s^\text{th}$ bar is $S^{-1} \theta_s$, $s=1,\ldots,S$.
 Here, assuming the regularity of the true density is known, we construct an empirical prior for the vector parameter $\theta$ such that, under conditions on the true density, the corresponding posterior on the space of densities has Hellinger concentration rate within a logarithmic factor of the minimax rate.
 More sophisticated models for density estimation will be presented in Sections~\ref{SS:mixture1} and \ref{SS:mixture2}.

 Let $S=S_n$ be the number of bins, specified below.
 This defines a sieve $\Theta_n = \Delta(S_n)$ and, under the proposed histogram model, the data can be treated as multinomial, so the (sieve) MLE is $\hat\theta_n = (\hat\theta_{n,1},\ldots,\hat\theta_{n,S})$, where $\hat\theta_{n,s}$ is just the proportion of observations in the $s^\text{th}$ bin, $s=1,\ldots,S$.
 Here we propose a Dirichlet prior $\Pi_n$ for $\theta$, namely,